 - a.
-Inspect the pump for cracks, dents, damaged threads, and other obvious damage. - b.
-Check for and tighten loose attaching hardware.
-Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces. - Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated.
+Inspect the pump for cracks, dents, damaged threads, and other obvious damage. - Check for and tighten loose attaching hardware.
+Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces. - c.
+Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated.
+Note that the pump shaft rotates in the required direction.